sshanshans/Writing/_posts/2020-8-21-gathertown.md

 After the faculty members are ready, the students will join the town space.
 They will use the assigned number and the `locate` feature to find their assigned faculty.

 ## Step 4: Speed-dating type group discussion
 The group together with the faculty member will have 5-10 minutes to discuss an ice-breaking question, e.g., what is your biggest hope/fear for learning math/stat this semester.
+The students will have 1 minute to think on their own and write their answer in the local chat.
+One trick I learned from my colleague Jessica Sidman is to have students hit the send button all at the same time.
+I thought that was a really fun experience.
+Then the faculty member will discuss what the students have submitted, and offer them some words of insights.

-When the time is up, the admin will post a message in the global chat for a new table assignment.
+When the time is up, the admin will post a message in the global chat for a new number assignment.

-The students move to the newly assigned table to discuss other ice-breaking questions, e.g., what advice would you give yourself when you were first year in college.
+The students move to the newly assigned faculty to discuss other ice-breaking questions, e.g., what advice would you give yourself when you were first year in college.

+Some example ice-breaking questions:
+1. my all time favorite: what is your biggest hope/fear for learning math/stat this semester
+2. Two Truths and a Lie
+3. Talk about your favorite theorem/algorithm
+2. What advice would you give yourself when you were first year in college

 ## Step 5: Repeat the steps for a few rounds
 Repeat the Step 4 for a few rounds, and the remaining time will be used for mingling.